Jacques Schneider: Life

 Schneider had a taste for adventure, and took in turn to racing hydroplane boats, ballooning and piloting early airplanes.

 He became a balloon pilot with the Aéro-Club de France in 1908.

 He set a high altitude record in ballooning, at 10081 m.

 His interest in engine powered heavier-than-air flights started when he saw Wilbur Wright performing a flight demonstration in Le Mans in August 1908.

 In 1911 he was given airplane pilot certificate number 409.

 At this time airplanes were lightly built of wood and canvas, and easily damaged.

 Forced to abandon flying after a severe accident, he became a constant financial supporter of various flight contests.

 Jacques Schneider was made a Knight of the Legion of Honor.

-The Schneider arms business was driven into bankruptcy after the war, and Schneider was reduced to poverty.

-Jacques Schneider died on 1 May 1928 at Beaulieu-sur-Mer on the French Riviera.
+Reduced to poverty, he died on 1 May 1928 at Beaulieu-sur-Mer on the French Riviera.